 Property owner fined about $7,000 for not complying with mandatory window inspection statutory notice

-A property owner was convicted and fined $6,900 at the Shatin Magistrates' Courts last week for failing to comply with a statutory notice issued in respect of his residential unit under the Mandatory Window Inspection Scheme (MWIS), according to the Buildings Ordinance (BO) (Cap.
-123).
+An owner was fined about $7,000 at the Kowloon City Magistrates' Courts this month for failing to comply with a statutory notice issued in accordance with the Buildings Ordinance (BO) (Cap.
+123) in respect of his domestic unit under the Mandatory Window Inspection Scheme (MWIS).

-The unit is located in a 23-year-old residential building on Tin Hau Temple Road, Causeway Bay.
-A statutory notice was issued under section 30C(4) of the BO by the Buildings Department (BD), requiring the owner of the unit to appoint a qualified person to carry out an inspection and, if necessary, repair the windows in the unit.
+The subject unit is located at a 23-year-old 12-storey composite building on Sung Wong Toi Road.
+A statutory notice was issued under section 30C(4) of the BO by the Buildings Department (BD), requiring the owner to appoint a qualified person to carry out an inspection and, if necessary, repairs of the windows in his unit.

-Since the owner failed to comply with the statutory notice, he was prosecuted by the BD and was convicted and fined by the court on March 20.
+As the owner failed to comply with the statutory notice, he was prosecuted by the BD and was convicted and fined on August 11.

 "Failing to comply with a statutory notice without reasonable excuse is a serious offence under the BO.
-The BD may instigate prosecution proceedings against the owner according to the BO", a spokesman for the BD said today (March 30).
+The BD may instigate prosecution proceedings against the owner according to the BO," a spokesman for the BD said today (August 26).